Bill Stull

-William Thomas Stull (born December 18, 1986) is an American former professional football player who was a quarterback in the National Football League (NFL).
+William Thomas Stull (born December 18, 1986) is an American former professional football quarterback.
 He played college football for the Pittsburgh Panthers.

 Early life

 Stull was born in Warren, Ohio.
 He lived in the small town of Newton Falls when in elementary school he moved with his family to Canfield, OH, Poland OH, Mt.
 Lebanon PA and then to Pittsburgh later.
-Stull started during his junior and senior years of high school, where he compiled a record of 19-4 for the Rebels.
+Stull started during his junior and senior years of high school, where he compiled a record of 19–4 for the Rebels.
 In his senior year, he threw for 3,310 yards, becoming the only quarterback in WPIAL history to pass for more than 3,000 yards in a single season.
 Stull also threw 40 touchdowns and only 15 interceptions, completing 239 of 387 passes (61.76%).

 College career

 2005–2007

 Stull first came on as a relief quarterback for starter Tyler Palko.
 In 2005, he played briefly in a game against Youngstown State and completed a 17-yard pass.
 In 2006, he completed 6 for 8 passes for 69 yards and a touchdown over the course of four games.

 Following Palko's graduation, Stull was elevated to the starting position in 2007 as a junior.
 However, an injury to his thumb in the opening game against Eastern Michigan ended his season and he received a medical redshirt.
 Pat Bostick and Kevan Smith started at the position for the rest of the season.